Swanage: The Great War to the present

 The town enjoyed several decades quietly being successful as a seaside resort.
-The First World War left few physical marks on the town, however during the Second World War gun emplacements and pillboxes were built at spots along the shoreline at the southern end of the bay.
+The First World War left few physical marks on the town; however, during the Second World War gun emplacements and pillboxes were built at spots along the shoreline at the southern end of the bay.
 The town also received bomb damage during the Second World War, with 20 people killed.
 The town and other nearby villages are noted for playing a part in the development of radar.

 After the Second World War the town, like many other seaside resorts and indeed the country at large, suffered a recession with few people able to spare the money for holidaying.
 In 1972 the Swanage branch line of the railway was closed by British Rail as part of larger network-wide cutbacks.
 A group of local enthusiasts formed a charitable organisation with the purpose of restoring and preserving the branch line and steam and diesel locomotives to run along it, forming the Swanage Railway.

 Through the years Swanage has suffered from flooding, with severe flooding occurring as recently as 1990.
 In 1993 a large-scale flood alleviation scheme was completed, ending in the banjo-shaped 'new jetty' outletting rainwater.
 This in itself created a new problem, disturbing the natural northward drift of sand up the bay, with a buildup on the southern side and reduction of sand on the northern.
 This reduction of sand levels exposed the foundations of parts of the seawall threatening to damage it.
 As a result, the beach was improved in 2005–06 by construction of new greenheart timber groynes and the placement of 90000 m3 of sand as beach nourishment.

 Governance

 Local governance and service provision is provided by Swanage Town Council (based at Swanage Town Hall) and the newly formed unitary authority Dorset Council.
 Swanage is represented within Dorset council by two councillors from the Swanage Ward, William Trite and Gary Suttle of the Conservative Party.
 This changed with a local government reorganisation in 2019 from a two-tier structure (Purbeck District Council and Dorset County Council), to a single-tier unitary authority (Dorset Council) covering rural Dorset.
-In terms of UK Parliamentary representation, Swanage falls within the constituency of South Dorset and is represented by Richard Drax MP of the Conservative Party.
+In terms of UK parliamentary representation, Swanage falls within the constituency of South Dorset and is represented since 2024 by Lloyd Hatton of Labour.